infinum/dotnet-handbook/Best Practices/Clean Code.md

-### What is the clean code?
+### What is the clean code ?

 ![celanCodeImg](/resources/wtf.png)

-The image above is a pretty good explanation of how to distinguish between good and bad code.
+Image above is a pretty good explanation on how to distinguish between good and bad code.
 It is WTF/s, and almost every code will have it, but good code will make your colleagues less mead, software easy to manage and grow, and enable the company to evolve.

-To develop code that will put us on the left side of the above image, developers should always strive to apply a set of principles, patterns and well-known best practices.
+To develop code that will put us on the left side of the above image, developers should always strive to apply a set of principles, patterns and well known best practices.

 ### Clean code reflects in :
 * Elegant, efficient and simple to read code.
-* It is self-explanatory, and logic is straightforward, without the need for explanatory comments.
+* It is self-explanatory, logic is straightforward, without the need of explanatory comments.
-* It favors exception throwing instead of error codes and has complete and centralized error handling.
+* If favors exception throwing instead of error codes, and has complete and centralized error handling.
 * It should reflect SOLID principles, especially single responsibility.
 * It does not contain code duplications across modules and multiple projects.
 * It favors composition over inheritance (does not contain class explosion) and utilizes design patterns.
 * It is easy to test.
 * It is well formatted.
-* It follows well-defined naming conventions and the coding style is consistent.
+* It follows well defined naming conventions and coding style is consistent.
-* Classes tend to be small and methods do not have a long list of input parameters.
+* Classes tend to be small and methods does not have long list of input parameters.
-* It is well (and consistently) organized on the directory, project and solution levels.
+* It is well (and consistiently) organized on the directory, project and solution level.

 ### Naming

-Developers write code for machines to execute it, but for other developers to maintain and extend it.
+Developers write code for machines to execute it, but for other developers to maintain it and extend it.
 So code should be easy to read and understand.
-The code should reflect the shared vocabulary used by all team members involved in the project.
+Code should reflect shared vocabulary used by all team members involved in the project.

 So in general naming should be:

 * Well thought through, and should reflect business concepts and rules.
 * Consistent through the software.
-* Truthful - this applies especially on the method level, where the method name should not be too general or misleading due to the method's side effects.
+* Truthful - this applies especially on the method level, where method name should not be too general or misleading due to method's side effects.

 ### Comments

-Comments are part of the source code, and if not consisted of significant info, then comments act as noise.
-Even worse, if not well maintained they can lead developers to false conclusions.
-In general, developers should avoid writing comments.
+Comments are part of source code, and if not consisted of significant info, then comments act as noise, and even worse if not well maintained they can lead developers to false conclusions.
+In general, developers should avoid writing the comments.
 If the code is unclear, it is a sign it should be rewritten.

 Exceptions:

 * Describing an example
-* Pointing to resources in the documentation
+* Pointing to resources in documentation
 * Todos
 * Swagger documentation

 ### Methods

-Methods should be short and have a single responsibility.
+Methods should be short and have single responsibility.
-The logic contained in a single method should reflect the same level of abstraction.
+Logic contained in a single method should reflect the same level of abstraction.
 Mixing different levels of abstraction in the same function is a code smell.

 * Methods should not have side effects, and method names should reflect exactly what they are doing.
 * Prefer methods no longer than 10 lines.
-* The number of input parameters should be up to 4.
-If there is a need for more parameters, consider creating a DTO.
+* Number of input parameters should be up to 4.
+If there is a need for more params, consider creating a DTO.
 * Methods should not have multiple return params (exception is TryDoSomething pattern which returns bool and resulting object via out param).
 * Avoid using flag arguments.
-Split the method into several independent methods that can be called from the client without the flag.
+Split method into several independent methods that can be called from the client without the flag.

-### Code order

-C# doesn't have any specific requirements for the code order inside a class.
-This is great for us because it gives us the freedom to place code wherever we want, but that doesn't mean that we should just put it anywhere and call it a day.

-As we mentioned before, the code we write must be understandable to developers as well as the machines.
-In this context, understandable code must tell a story about the class we are writing, just as if we were writing a newspaper article.
-First, you get the high-level information, and as you continue reading you dive into more details.
-Related code should be vertically close, and callers should be above the callees, if possible.
-Alongside these guidelines, we use the following order:

-1. private fields
-2. public properties
-3. constructors
-4. static methods
-5. instance methods

 ### Abstraction & Encapsulation

 It is a good practice to expose abstract interfaces that allow its users to manipulate the essence of the data, without having to know its implementation.

-When modeling entity classes, encapsulating data state details, lead to increased control over entity access and manipulation, providing clean, well-defined ways to interact with entities.
+When modeling entity classes, encapsulating data state details, lead to increased control over entity access and manipulation, providing a clean, well defined ways to interact with entities.
 Simply put, you should hide details, and expose behavior.

 ### Law of Demeter

 > *Each unit must have limited knowledge of other units: it must see only units closely related to the current unit.*

-In other words, the Law of Demeter principle states that a module (class) should not know about the inner details of the objects it manipulates.
+In other words, the Law of Demeter principle states that a module (class) should not have the knowledge on the inner details of the objects it manipulates.

 ![LoD](/resources/law-of-demeter.png)